 There is a high level of overlap between a bookkeeper and an accountant.
 But for the most part, bookkeepers are concerned with the day-to-day maintenance of financial data.
 At the same time, accountants are focused on leveraging the company’s financial metrics to make wise business decisions.

 If you are a small or medium business owner, your finances need to be in order.
-Without procedures to track transaction activities, a business must guess where their money is coming and going.
+Without procedures to track transaction activities, a business must guess where its money is coming and going.

 It is up to you to decide which expertise your company is ready to employ, as both roles are critical to sustainable business success.
 However, many organizations can outsource these disciplines during the early stages of development.